LordUnicorn31/Kujo-Studios/Docs/GDD.md

 Gold: Can be found in gold mines.

-Ore: Can be found on ore mines.
+Ore: Can be found in ore mines.

 Electricity: It is generated in the electric power plant.